phenixphp/phenix-docs/src/guide/query_builder.md

 }
 ```

-### Select statements
+### Select Statements

-By default, queries are generated using the asterisk (*) placeholder, you can specify the columns to select using the `select` method:
+By default, queries are generated using the asterisk (*) placeholder.
+You can specify the columns to select using the `select` method:

 ```php
 use Phenix\Facades\DB;